mlflow/mlflow/docs/source/projects.rst

   .. warning::

-      When a Conda environment project is executed as a Python environment project, conda dependencies will be ignored and only pip dependencies will be used.
+      When a Conda environment project is executed as a Python environment project, conda dependencies will be ignored and only pip dependencies will be installed.

 .. _project-python-environments: